 Set up a Money Management Tool

 One of the best things you can do for yourself is organizing your finances.
 With the help of the right tools, this can be a relatively quick and easy task.
-Consider KeyBank's tool HelloWallet, which allows you to manage your budget, get your Financial Wellness Score, and even see how your peers (people around the same age and income as you) are doing in comparison.
-Be sure to add financial trackers to track the goals that are important to you.
+Consider KeyBank's financial wellness tool, which allows you to manage your budget and track your progress toward goals.

 Likewise, tools such as Zelle allow you to send money to friends and family with a few quick buttons and acts as a faster, easier, and more reliable way to send funds.
 Online and mobile banking may be another money management option so that you can see how much you're spending and saving while on the go.
 Consider your options carefully and pick one or more money management tools that best fits your needs.